Two Tars: Plot

 During a shore leave, two sailors opt to rent an automobile, with Laurel assuming the role of driver.
 However, his lack of proficiency behind the wheel leads to a near collision with a pedestrian at a street corner.
 Subsequently, Hardy takes over driving duties but promptly crashes the vehicle into a lamppost, prompting him to retreat in embarrassment.
 Their misadventures continue as they encounter two young women struggling with a malfunctioning vending machine.
 Hardy's attempt to resolve the situation results in the machine's destruction, exacerbating the situation.

 Their actions draw the ire of the store proprietor, leading to a chaotic encounter where Laurel and Hardy find themselves entangled in the escalating conflict.
 Despite their efforts to flee, they inadvertently become embroiled in a larger-scale altercation involving numerous motorists.
 This conflict quickly escalates into a chaotic exchange of vehicular damage and improvised weaponry.

 The arrival of law enforcement is met with further chaos, as a steamroller inadvertently incapacitates the officer's motorcycle.
 Seizing the opportunity, Laurel and Hardy escape into a nearby railway tunnel, leaving behind a trail of vehicular wreckage.

 Production

 One of the most elaborate silent comedy shorts, Two Tars was filmed as a three reel (30-minute) comedy originally called Two Tough Tars and edited down to 20 minutes.
-The opening scenes were shot on the 3800 block of Main Street in Culver City, and the car battle scenes were filmed in Santa Monica along what is now Centinela Avenue.
+The opening scenes were shot on Main Street in Culver City, and the car battle scenes were filmed in Santa Monica along what is now Centinela Avenue.